MODULE 11 (July 30 – Aug 5)

 We find that using the Coffeehouse to meet synchronously online allows for issues to be addressed that might not otherwise come up in Flipgrid, D2L, email, or other means of communication.
 We also hope that you will enjoy getting to talk and share with your classmates while actually seeing them.

-In the online format, we have found that four students (sometimes three) allows for the best quality of interaction and exchange of ideas without needing many hours of your time.
-Having three to four more sets of eyes (two to three students and an instructor) help you look at your portfolio will hopefully give you a chance to address any lingering issues and get a range of opinions for future directions.
+In the online format, we have found that having three to four students in a meeting allows for the best quality of interaction and exchange of ideas without needing many hours of your time.
+Having three to four more sets of eyes (two to three of your classmates and your instructor) help you look at your portfolio will hopefully give you a chance to address any lingering issues and get a range of opinions for future directions.

 Where do I go for my Exhibition